freeCodeCamp/i18n-curriculum/curriculum/challenges/japanese/01-responsive-web-design/css-flexbox/apply-the-flex-direction-property-to-create-rows-in-the-tweet-embed.md

 # --description--

-埋め込みツイート例の `header` と `footer` には子要素があり、`flex-direction` プロパティを使用して行として配置することができます。 このプロパティは CSS に子要素を水平方向に配置するよう指示します。
+The `header` and `footer` in the tweet embed example have child items that could be arranged as rows using the `flex-direction` property.
+This tells CSS to align the children horizontally.

 # --instructions--